Max Lefèvre

 Max Lefèvre (born 9 December 1985), is a French racing driver from Paris.

-After karting, he moved up to car racing at the relatively late age of 21 winning the French Formula Ford.
-In 2008 he moved to Formula Renault 2.0 West European Cup and won the challenger cup.
-In 2009 he signed to race for Condor Motorsports in the Atlantic Championship, finishing 10th in the championship.
+After karting, Lefèvre moved up to car racing at the relatively late age of 21 winning the French Formula Ford.
+In 2008, he moved to Formula Renault 2.0 West European Cup and won the challenger cup.
+In 2009, he signed to race for Condor Motorsports in the Atlantic Championship, finishing tenth in the championship.